realsahilsaini/realsahilsaini/README.md

 ## 🙋‍♂️ About Me

 - 🌱 Currently learning tech stack that are used in Blockchain, RPA, Data Science, AI/ML
-- 🧩 To solve real world problems
+- 🧩 Solving real world problems
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I'm a vocalist and sports enthusiast too